arjunkumarbose/Wisconsin-Breast-Cancer-Prediction-Analysis-DL/README.md

 In this project, we perform the following tasks:

 - Data preprocessing and standardization
-- Training and evaluation of four deep learning models
+- Training and evaluation based on 80 - 20 ratio of four deep learning models
 - Visualization of model performance (confusion matrices, ROC curves, precision-recall curves, and learning curves)
 - Displaying results in a table